DFE-Digital/tra-digital-design-history/app/posts/manage-teacher-misconduct-referrals/2022-20-06-creating-an-account-and-signing-in.md

 ![Reset password](reset-password.png)

-Once they do they’ll be shown a page with instructions on how to reset their password.
+Once they submit their email address they’ll be shown a page with instructions about how to reset their password.

 ![Check email](check-email.png)

-An email will be sent with a link to reset their password.
+Here’s the email that they’ll receive to reset their password.

 <!-- markdownlint-disable MD025 MD001 -->
 {{ appEmail({